 What Is Scleritis?

-Posterior scleritis, the rarer form, affects the back part of the eye.
-It is often not related to an automimmune disease.
-Posterior scleritis can develop on its own or with the anterior form of scleritis.
+Posterior scleritis is the rarer of the two types.
 People with this type of scleritis may have pain and tenderness.
-This form can cause complications resulting in retinal detachment and angle-closure glaucoma.
+This form can cause problems resulting in retinal detachment and angle-closure glaucoma.

 Some people only have one type of scleritis, but others can have it at the front and back of the eye.

 Scleritis is often linked with an autoimmune disease.
 Sometimes there is no known cause.
 Scleritis may be linked to:

 - lupus, or other connective tissue disease

 - eye infection